-If an evidence-based extension request has been approved by the Proctors, but the candidate then experiences another illness or separate urgent cause, they may apply for a self-certification extension in the usual way, at the end of the original extension.
-The self-certification extension must be evidenced by a brief candidate statement to confirm the reason for the extension.
-The self-certification extension may only be up to a maximum of 7 days and must not take the total length of extension over 12 weeks.
+If an evidence-based extension request has been approved by the Proctors, but the candidate then experiences acute illness (which would normally fall under the criteria for applying for a self-certification extension), they may apply for an extension at the end of the original extension.
+This extension will count as a self-certification extension but it must be supported by a brief statement from the candidate to confirm the reason for the extension, and the application must be submitted via the college or department.
+The self-certification extension will only be granted if the candidate has not already had a self-certification extension for the same assignment and does not take the total length of extensions for the same assignment over 12 weeks.
+The extension can only be granted up to a maximum of 7 calendar days.